By Paul d'Anjou, Twitch growth expert

 Linktree vs direct Twitch link in TikTok bio?

 Both, bio first.
-Direct Twitch link in bio converts 30 to 50% better than Linktree.
-The pinned comment is your second conversion chance: it's read by roughly 40% of clip viewers.
+The direct Twitch link in bio converts better than Linktree (less friction).
+The pinned comment is your second conversion shot.
 Combine both to maximize.

 How long before I see Twitch growth from TikTok clips?

-60 to 90 days minimum of consistent cadence.
-The Twitch curve trails the TikTok curve by 8 to 12 weeks.
-Most streamers quit in month 2 because they see nothing: that's exactly the zone where you have to hold.
+Several weeks to several months minimum of consistent posting.
+The Twitch curve trails the TikTok curve.
+Most streamers quit before the mechanic kicks in: that's exactly the zone where you have to hold.

 Conclusion

-You have the 3 levers: selection, CTA, cadence.
+You have the 4 levers: quality, selection, regularity, call-to-action.
 That's your grid for the next 90 days.
-Not edit quality, not the number of CapCut effects, not clip length.
-Selection + CTA + cadence.
+Not edit quality alone.
+Not the number of CapCut effects.
+Not clip length.
+The 4 levers, in that order.

 Your next move:

-- Commit to 30 days of strict cadence (5 clips minimum per week).
+- Commit to 30 days of strict regularity (a sustainable rhythm).

-- Pick 1 acquisition clip type (non-niche hook) and stop posting community clips on TikTok.
+- Pick 1 universal clip type and stop posting community clips on TikTok.

 - Rewrite your bio in 3 lines with a direct Twitch link.

-- Measure the TikTok views to new Twitch followers ratio every Sunday.
+- Track your new Twitch followers every Sunday.

-If 90 days from now you don't see a curve, we can talk again.
+If 90 days from now you don't see any movement, we can talk.
 But before 90 days, you don't get to judge.

 TikTok isn't a promo channel.
-It's your only free acquisition channel in 2026.
+It's today the most effective free acquisition channel for a streamer starting out in 2026.
 Treat it with the seriousness it deserves.